gurleencodes/gurleencodes/README.md

 🚀 What I’m Currently Working On
-- 💡 AI Studio I – Healthcare Web App (in collaboration with Snowflake)
+- 💡 Break Through Tech: AI Studio I – Healthcare Web App (in collaboration with Snowflake)
       - Currently applying my machine learning foundations to build a healthcare-focused web application alongside a team of six.
 Our project integrates AI insights with Snowflake’s data platform to drive smarter, more accessible healthcare analytics.
 - 💻 Interactive Website for a Small Business
-      - As part of my Software Engineering course, I’m developing a fully interactive online platform to help a family business strengthen its digital presence and streamline operations.
+      - As part of my Software Engineering course, I’m developing a fully interactive online platform with a team to help a family hardware store strengthen its digital presence and streamline operations.
+Currently, my role is a front-end developer.

 - 💬 Ask Me About:
       - My experience with the Break Through Tech AI Program, where I deepened my skills in applied machine learning and real-world problem solving.